howesteve/elegua/README.md

 ## Features

 - Dependency free (except for Svelte, of course)
+- No `<Route>`, `<Link>` or any other components.
+Uses regular `{#if}/{:else}` blocks from Svelte to control routing/rendering.
-- A single file/component (1.5Kb gzipped)
+- A single file/component (1.8Kb gzipped)
-- Fully reactive
-- Really fast.
+- Fully reactive: changes to api reflect the browser's url, and vice versa.
 - History API only (who uses hash paths nowawdays?)
 - Regular \<a\> links supported out of the box.
 No need for \<Link\> additional components.
+- Really fast.
 - Route types supported:
-  - Fixed paths (uses a hash lookup - fast!)
+  - Fixed path routes, i.e. `/`
-  - Dynamic routes (`/xxx/:group/:id`) (yes, they can be nested)
+  - Variable routes (`/xxx/:group/:id`) (yes, they can be nested)
-  - Regexp: any rule you could imagine if it can be expressed by a RegExp expression (ex: `/id/[0-9]+\.json`)
+  - Regexp routes: any rule you could imagine if it can be expressed by a RegExp expression (ex: `/id/[0-9]+\.json`)
-  - Fallback/error route
+  - Fallback/error routes

 ## Why?

+- [Elegua](http://github.com/howesteve/elegua) has a very different approach from other routers.
+Other routers I know of introduce new components such as `\<Route\>` or `\<Link\>`, or complicated filesystem logic.
+I wanted to get rid of those and just use plain Svelte logic blocks for routing.
-- In my opinion, existing dynamic routers for Svelte are too large, complicated, buggy, unmainteined, and/or not satisfying me.
+- In my opinion, existing PWA routers for Svelte are too large, complicated, buggy, restricting, unmainteined, full of hacks, and/or just not satisfying me.
-- Designed for SPA/PWA applications
+- [Elegua](http://github.com/howesteve/elegua) is designed specifically for SPA/PWA applications
 - I absolutely hated what they did to [SvelteKit](https://kit.svelte.dev/) and it's "file-based router".
 Things like:
   - `src/routes/blog/[slug]/+page.js`
   - `src/routes/blog/page/[page]/+page.js`